jankampherbeek/EnigmaSuite/Enigma/Typora/installation-manual/Installation-manual.md

 The installer made the following changes to your system:

 - It installed Enigma in *C:\Program Files (x86)\Enigma Astrology Research*.
-This folder also contains a sub-folder *se* with the required files from the Swiss Ephemeris.
+This folder also contains a sub-folder *se* with the required files from the Swiss Ephemeris, a sub-folder *res* with help-files, and a sub-folder *runtimes* that contains logic for the database.
+You should never change anything in these folders.

-- The file *User Manual Enigma Research - 0.1.pdf* is in the same location.

-- The font *EnigmaAstrology* is now available.
+- The font *EnigmaAstrology* is available.
 You can use this font also in other applications.
 For more information, check [*http://radixpro.com/downloads/font*](http://radixpro.com/downloads/font)/

-Enigma used the folder c:/enigma_ar and its sub-folders.
-After starting Enigma, these folders are created automatically.
+Enigma uses the folder c:/enigma_ar and its sub-folders.
+After starting, Enigma creates these folders automatically, if they do not yet exist.

 ## Removing Enigma